by Dr. Jem Tosh

 Trauma can impact on us in many different ways - from numbness to hypervigilence.
 Sometimes the best way to deal with the day-to-day tiredness that can result from living with trauma is to get away from it all.
-Finding quiet spaces in busy cities to distract yourself, calm your body, or feel safe can be helpful short breaks that promote self care and long-term healing.
+Finding quiet spaces in busy cities to distract yourself, calm your body, or feel safe can be helpful short breaks that promote self-care and long-term healing.
 These places will be different for everyone, some may find loud and busy places great for distraction and others may find them overstimulating.
-Here are our top five places to go in Vancouver when we are feeling overwhelmed, what are yours?
+Here are my top five places to go in Vancouver when I am feeling overwhelmed.

 1. Third Beach, Stanley Park